Last posts Joan Riera

 ERITREA

 Some 80,000 Rashaida or Bani Rashids live along the desert coast of Eritrea.
 They are dedicated to the grazing and commercialization of dromedaries, as well as to the general trade with Arab countries.
-The Rashaida arrived on the coasts of Eritrea and Sudan a century ago from Saudi Arabia.
+The Rashaida tribe arrived on the coasts of Eritrea and Sudan a century ago from Saudi Arabia.
 The reason for their displacement was tribal wars and the Ottoman pressure.

 See more